-At C-2 months the Director of Skills Competition informs the Technical Delegates and Experts who is eligible to stand for the position of CE and DCE.
+At C-2 months the Director of Skills Competition informs the Technical Delegates and Experts who is eligible to stand for the Skill Management Team.
 From the list of those eligible, Experts are asked to confirm to the Director of Skills Competitions their willingness to stand.
 This preliminary list of nominations is made available before the Competition on the Expert Centre for consideration by all Experts.